CERT-Polska/ursadb/docs/configuration.md

 When merging, what is the maximal allowed number of files in the resulting dataset?
 Large datasets make the database faster, but also need more memory to run efficiently.

-Recommendation: ursadb was used with multi-million datasets in the wild, but currently we recommend to stay on the safe side and don't create datasets larger than 1 million files.
+**Recommendation**: ursadb was used with multi-million datasets in the wild, but currently we recommend to keep datasets smaller than 1 million files.